cubbles/gitbook/runtime-extension-rte/user-guide/faqs/include-resource-manually.md

 ```
 ## Add the resources manually (after recived "crcBeforeResourceInjection" event)

-Register an event handler for the event ``crcBeforeResourceInjection``, If the event recived load all the resources manually
+Register an event handler for the event ``crcBeforeResourceInjection``.
+If the event recived, load all the resources manually.
 ```
 document.addEventListener('crcBeforeResourceInjection', function (evt) {
         // add scripts